Warm and cozy, this Gluten Free Apple Bundt Cake makes a perfect greeting for the autumn season.

 - Pour the batter into a greased and floured bundt pan.
 Bake at 350 degrees for 1 hour to 1 hour 15 minutes or until a long wooden pick inserted in center comes out clean.
 Cool cake in pan on a wire rack for 15 minutes, then remove from pan and cool completely on wire rack.

-- Prepare the frosting: bring ¼ cup coconut sugar, ghee, and coconut milk to a boil in a small saucepan over medium heat.
+- Prepare the glaze: bring ¼ cup coconut sugar, ghee, and coconut milk to a boil in a small saucepan over medium heat.
 Whisk constantly while boiling for 1 minute.
 Remove from heat and stir in the vanilla.
 Gradually add the additional coconut sugar while whisking until smooth.
 The mixture will thicken slightly as it cools.
 Pour over cooled cake.

 Aria says